 Roshni Pendse – Associate Vice-President Academic Affairs, Alma Mater Society

 Sharon Shamuyarira – UBC MasterCard Foundation Scholar (Undergraduate)

-We encourage you to join the discussion and help shape UBC’s global engagement for the next century.
-Information on upcoming events can be found below.
-Please be assured that there will be additional opportunities to share your voice on the International Strategy if you are unable to participate in these events.
+Thank you for joining the discussion to help shape UBC’s global engagement for the next century.
+Information on events can be found below.

-Two workshops will be held at the UBC Vancouver campus.
-The purpose of the workshops is for the UBC community to provide input into the developing framework, and feedback on the actions developed with the Working Group.
+The purpose of the workshops was for the UBC community to provide input into the developing framework, and feedback on the actions developed with the Working Group.